 For all of 2018, annual Real GDP increased 2.9 percent (that is, from the 2017 annual level to the 2018 annual level).
 Information; professional, scientific, and technical services; and durable goods manufacturing were the leading contributors to the increase in real GDP.
 For information services, real value added increased 8.5 percent in 2018, after increasing 7.1 percent in 2017, primarily reflecting an increase in data processing, internet publishing, and other information services.
 Professional, scientific, and technical services increased 5.5 percent, after increasing 3.4 percent in 2017.
 This was the largest increase since 2008.
 Durable goods manufacturing increased 5.4 percent, after increasing 3.2 percent in 2017.
 The growth primarily reflected increases in motor vehicles, bodies and trailers, and parts as well as computer and electronic products.

-The Consumer Price Index report, released by the U.S. Bureau of Labor Statistics, provides the latest evidence that inflation is more or less in line with where the Federal Reserve Bank wants it to be.
-The Consumer Price Index for all urban consumers (CPI-U) declined by 0.1 percent in December.
+The Consumer Price Index report, released by the U.S. Bureau of Labor Statistics, provides the latest evidence that inflation is soft; further evidence that the Federal Reserve Bank’s current policy stance of wait-and-see remains unaltered.
+The Consumer Price Index for all urban consumers (CPI-U) rose a seasonally adjusted 0.4 percent in March from the prior month.
 Over the last 12 months, the all items index increased by 1.9 percent before seasonal adjustment.